What is the Difference Between Dry Screed and Flowing Screed?

 - Flowing screed dries quickly too; almost all flowing screed applications will have dried within 24 hours, though further time will be needed for the entire floor, including tiling, to be completed.

-- As flowing screed is thin, it provides space for bulkier insulation to be installed along with it.
+- As the flowing screed is thin, it provides space for bulkier insulation to be installed along with it.
 This will result in more efficient heating.

 - The liquid-like screed completely surrounds the pipes, making their heat transfer more effective.
 This perceptibly increases the effects of underfloor heating.